gbgg/aama-data/bin/README.md

 ## General Query Procedure

-Here and in the following sections, interaction with the fuseki datastore is handled by the fuseki SOH (SPARQL Over HTTP) library, a set of ruby scripts incorporated here, by Gregg Reynolds, into the following bash scripts:
+Here and in the following sections, interaction with the fuseki datastore is handled by the Jena fuseki SOH (SPARQL Over HTTP) library, a set of ruby scripts incorporated here into the following bash scripts:

 	* fuclear.sh: Drop default graph
 	* fudelete.sh: Delete named graph.
 	* fudrop.sh